The idea of using something that others see as garbage is just awesome!

 I’m at the office at 8 am, then I answer a few e-mails and see what else has to be done that day.
-Often they are phone calls or meetings.
+Often there are phone calls or meetings.
 Sometimes I just build a lot of boxes during the day.
 A part is made in advance in an integrative operation, but the assembly takes place at ours.

 What are the key skills and qualities to succeed in your industry?

-There was a time when the worms were just a product for me.
+There was a time when worms were just a product for me.
 An indifference has crept in.
-But only after a few months I did notice what I actually did there.
+But only after a few months did I notice what I actually did there.
 I think in this industry it is very important that every worm is seen as a living being.
 I care about where it ends up and what it becomes, because it is a living being and not a pure product.
 This is really not just about business and you need some appreciation for it.

 Do you have a secret of success?